EANorwayService/EA-Groups-CRM/README.md

 ### Step 4: Try to run setupCRM() function
 Be sure all scripts are saved.
-When you've added ID for destination folder and for list of members make sure you are in the setUpCRM.js file and click **Run > Run function > setUpCRM**
+When you've added ID for destination folder and for list of members make sure you are in the setUpCRM.gs file and click **Run > Run function > setUpCRM**
-NB: you need to review authorization, see picture below.
+NB: you need to review [authorization](https://developers.google.com/apps-script/guides/services/advanced), see picture below.
 If you can not find the function setupCRM() you might be in the wrong file.
-The CRM system is not a published app nor is it verified by google.
-Therefore google needs permission to run the app.
+The CRM system is not a published app nor is it verified by google, therefore google needs permission to run the app.
+More information [here](https://developers.google.com/apps-script/guides/services/advanced).

 ![Run setUpCRM function](images/setUpFunction.png)